graycoreio/daffodil/docs/guides/getting-started.md

  ➜ press h + enter to show help
 ```

-And now you can visit the path in `Local` (e.g., http://localhost:4200) to see your application.
+Visit the path in `Local` (e.g., http://localhost:4200) to see your application.

-## Next Steps
+## Next steps

-Now that you've created your Angular app, installed Daffodil, and started your application, you're free to explore the Daffodil ecosystem.
-If you want to get a deeper understanding of what a driver is, browse the [driver](./drivers) guide.
-If you want to add additional features to your store, take a look at our [package list](/docs/packages) to see what features we offer.
-If you're lost, feel free to ask a question in the [`help` channel on Discord](https://discord.gg/BdaJVZ53sR).
+- [Understanding drivers](./essentials/drivers): Learn how drivers abstract platform differences
+- [Browse packages](/docs/packages): Add features to your store
+- [Get help on Discord](https://discord.gg/BdaJVZ53sR): Ask questions in the help channel